 While emerging research continues to stack up, it's important to note that the exact nature and extent of the role of exercise for clinical treatment of depression have yet to have been fully elucidated or agreed upon.
 If you believe you may have a bonafide clinical disorder, please seek out a mental health expert for proper diagnosis and clinical treatment.

 If you enjoy the fruits of , you can participate in helping us to keep improving it.
-Creating a pay-what-you-can subscription does just that!
+Creating a premium subscription does just that!
 Plus, we throw in occasional member perks and, more importantly, churn out the best possible content without concerning ourselves with the wishes of any dark overlords.